bgior/weavelore/README.md

 * Run the development server: `npm run serve`
 * Generate the production build: `npm run build`

+## Documentation
+You can find more information about the project in the [wiki](https://github.com/bgior/weavelore/wiki/Content-FAQ), including how to start using custom content.

 ## License

 ### Game content